EricWardner/ECE382_Lab01/README.md

 MSP430 Calculator

+#####Purpose
+Create a calculator program in assembly that reads a string of specific bytes as a math function and solves it The following bytes represent operations
+0x11 - add
+0x22 - subtract
+0x33 - multiply
+0x44 - clear
+0x55 - end

 ##Pre-Lab
 The program will take a mathmatical operation as an input in the form of an array of bytes.
 The array will need a pointer which will be a register